Lan5432/portfolio-ansible-example/Ansible/roles/app_server/README.md

 Role Name
 =========

-Create apps in servers meant to be proxied to.
+Create apps in a server meant to be proxied to.

 Requirements
 ------------

-community.general.ufw.

 Role Variables
 --------------
+- python_app_port: Port to configure the Python app's uWSGI server on.
+- golang_app_port: Port to configure the Go app on.

 Dependencies
 ------------